rburkman777/Burkman-Data-Science-Portfolio/TidyDataProject/README.md

 The goal of this project is to illustrate the power of data cleaning.
 We were able to turn what was a fairly messy, poorly organized dataset into something digestable and useable with just a few functions.

 ## ✏️ Project Overview
 The project aims to guide users through the process of tidying data using Python.
 The project uses a Markdown notebook to illustrate this to users.
+Users will learn how to

 ## 📋 Project Features